Last clean run with result, attestation, receipt, and delivered callback.

 The cockpit for agent-paid OS work.

-The Agent Operating Console gathers paid runs, credits, contracts, callbacks, exceptions, replay packages, receipts, and settlement receipts, usage receipts, and result contracts into one operator-readable surface.
+The Agent Operating Console gathers agent runs, credits, contracts, callbacks, exceptions, replay packages, receipts, and settlement receipts, usage receipts, and result contracts into one agent operator-readable surface.
 Funded agent work gets a cockpit the OS can operate from.

 What the console shows across the agent economy loop.